marcosfpr/spotify-etl/README.md

 ## Prerequisites

-The prerequisites for the project is PostgreSQL and Airflow.
+The prerequisites for the project is PostgreSQL and a project on Spotify API with ``http://localhost/callback`` redirect uri.

 ### Installation